-Sinners, Saints, and Saveables or, how I learned to stop worrying and love the grind
+Sinners, Saints, and Saveables or, how I learned to stop worrying and love the grind.

 The initial excitement of the idea of running for office has worn off and dog days of summer are setting in.
 Congratulations, you have officially entered the grind!
+This is also known as community outreach adn voter identification.

 During the grind, be mindful of your own needs.
 It really is okay to take a day off here and there from campaigning in order to recharge.
 This is because running for office is probably starting to feel like a part-time (or perhaps even a full-time) job during the grind.